tylernford/cocina_build/content/_index.md

     made food with dedicated high quality service to make a perfect eating experience at any event.
-Make your event buzz with excitement over the authentic and deliciousness Tex-Mex food provided by Cocina 214 catering service.\n\nGet a $25 Cocina 214 Gift Card for every $250 Catering Order that you place! \n\nContact Miguel A. to place your Catering order at 407-790-7991."
+Make your event buzz with excitement over the authentic and deliciousness Tex-Mex food provided by Cocina 214 catering service.\n\nGet a $25 Cocina 214 Gift Card for every $250 Catering Order that you place! \n\nContact Natalie to place your Catering order at 407-790-7997."
   photo: "/uploads/2017/12/04/guac_bar.jpg"
 upcoming_events:
   photo: "/uploads/2019/09/05/Rocks_Margarita_w_limes.jpg"